Chapter Fifty Three III

 “Cool.
 Let’s wrap him.”

 Two minutes later, Jang upstairs looks like Quan downstairs, head covered, gagged, wrists and ankles secured with wire.
 Maybe the bad boys need to be in the jungle to be more effective.
 More likely, they need lots more firepower and a softer enemy.

-Janah tends to my ear.
+Janah tends to my ear, she carries a mini first aid kit in her pocket on these jobs.
 I lost a piece of the top where the bullet nicked me.
 Ears are bleedy things, the side of my neck is coated red.
 A few drops hit the floor.
-Janah sees that an actual piece is gone, not just skinned.
+An actual piece is gone, not just skinned.
 She pulls out a tube of antibiotic ointment, cleans it first with an antiseptic wipe, covers it with the ointment, the thing is still bleeding.
 She covers it again with Dermabond, gauze and adhesive tape.
 It will do for now.

-Nikko checks on Quan, we don’t want to have to get him up the stairs.
-Chan drags him around behind the stairs and leans him against the flat concrete wall.
+Nikko checks on Quan, Chan drags him around behind the stairs and leans him against the flat concrete wall.
 He isn’t going to be any threat, he can’t move or speak.
 For insurance, Chan hog ties him with wire.
 He puts the “No UPS” sign on the glass, then turns off the lights in the warehouse.
 Nikko takes the key to Lingman’s car and moves it down the block, out of sight of the warehouse entrance.
 The place is closed to any casual observer.